AaravBhatt1/Chess-Engine/README.md

 ### How I made the Rules of Chess in Haskell

-In order to make the rules of chess, first, I made the basic data types needed to represent a chess piece.
-Each piece has a color which is either black or white, a type such as a bishop; and a position on the board.
-I used vectors to represent the position of the piece on the board because vectors are easy to manipulate.
+In order to make the rules of chess, I first made the basic data types needed to represent a chess piece.
+Each piece has a color which is either black or white, a type such as a bishop or rook; and a position on the board.
+I used vectors to represent the position on the board because vectors are easy to manipulate.
 This allowed me to represent a chess board as a list of chess pieces that would be on the board.
+I created functions to check for collisions and whether a piece is on the board and then used these to find all the possible moves for each piece.
+I utilized patterns in the ways in which the pieces move, for example, bishops and rooks move in similiar ways.

+### How I made the AI

+To make the AI, I first created an evaluation function that judges which player is winning and by how much.
+This mainly used the number of points each player had, calculated using the number and types of pieces they own.
+But I additionally made the chess engine favour moving pieces closer to the centre of the board during the opening, and pushing pawns to the back rank and forcing the opponent's king to the corner at the endgame.
+Another important function for the AI was the function that created a tree of possible moves that could branch out from 1 move.
+Because haskell is lazy compiled, I made this an infinite tree which can be cut with a different function at a certain depth.
+This would then allow the user to choose the depth of the AI.
+From this tree of moves, we can then find the best move by working back from the deepest moves and finding the move that provides the best evaluation for each player at the end.

 ## Limitations and Bugs